Asabeneh/30-Days-Of-Python/readme7-12.md

   - [Exercises: Day 7](#exercises-day-7)

 # Day 7
+## Set
 Let me take you back to your elementary or high school Mathematics lesson.
 The Mathematics definition of set can be applied also in python.
 Se is a collection of unordered and unindexed distinct elements.
-In python set use to store unique items, and it is possible find union, intersection, difference, symmetric difference, subset, superset and disjoint set.
+In python set use to store unique items, and it is possible find union, intersection, difference, symmetric difference, subset, super set and disjoint set.
 ### Creating a set
 We use {}  to create a set.
 * Creating an empty set